Dive Industry Market

 We’ll look at the information we can get from the last summary of the MSI Index when we discuss how to sell dive gear nowadays.

-If you own or operate a dive center in North America, you’ve most likely received a request to participate in William Cline’s quarterly survey on the dive industry.
+If you own or operate a dive center or dive resort, you’ve most likely received a request to participate in William Cline’s quarterly survey on the dive industry.
 Presumably, you’ve also received the results in your eMail inbox.

 Are William Cline’s survey results reliable?
 That’s a million-dollar question.
 I had that discussion with William a couple of times.
 It seems to me that his results are usually optimistic.

 For instance, for the first quarter of 2018, William Cline reports a drop of 3.1% in new certifications while the certification census provided by DEMA, with data from the certification agencies, reports a decline of 12.1% for the same period.